aldebaran/libqi/doc/source/api/python/application.rst

       :param args: the list of arguments (usually sys.argv)
       :param autoExit: By default the Application quit on session disconnection, set to False to avoid this behavior (default to True)
       :param url: The default value to use for qi-url (default to tcp://127.0.0.1:9559)
-      :param raw: If set to True this do not include a Session into the Application. (advanced user only)
+      :param raw: If set to True this does not include a Session into the Application. (advanced user only)

       initialise the Application